-Holyoke Community College is a public institution of higher education with an open admission policy.
-General requirements for admission to a degree or certificate program include a high school diploma, General Equivalency Diploma (G.E.D.), the Ability-to-Benefit Test (A.T.B.) or completion of an approved home schooling program.
+Holyoke Community College is a pubic institution of higher education with an open admission policy.
+General requirements for admission to a degree or certificate program include a high school diploma.
+General Equivalency Diploma (G.E.D.), the Ability-to-Benefit Test (A.T.B.) or completion of an approved home schooling program.
 Students must be beyond the age of compulsory school attendance in Massachusetts (16 years old).
-Home schooled students should refer to the Home School policy for additional information.
+Home schooled students should refer to the Home School Policy for additional information.

-In addition to general requirements, some programs are both selective and competitive, and include, but are not limited to, Nursing (RN, PN), Radiologic Technology, Graphic Design, Culinary Arts, and Veterinary Technician.
-Your application may result in an offer to be placed on a waiting list for the first available opening.
-Please review individual program requirements or meet with an Admissions Counselor for additional information.
+In addition to general requirements, some academic programs are selective and may require additional application requirements.
+These programs include but are not limited to Nursing, Practical Nursing, Radiologic Technology, Graphic Design, Medical Assistant Certificate Technician, Culinary Arts.
+Please review individual program and application requirements and contact the Office of Admissions and Transfer Affairs for more information.

-While coursework for most programs may begin in either the fall, spring or summer, the following programs start in the fall semester only: Practical Nursing (PN), Nursing (RN), Culinary Arts, Radiologic Technology, Veterinary Technician, and Graphic Design Certificate.
+Coursework for most programs begins each fall, spring and/or summer.
+The following programs begin only in the fall (at time of publication): Nursing, Practical Nursing, Culunary Arts, Radiologic Technology, Medical Assistant Certificate, Veterinary Technician, and Graphic Design Certificate.